tistZ25/Gen-AI-Projects-with-LangChain-Hugging-Face-and-Open-Source-LLMs/Text Summarizer from YouTube & Website URLs/readme.md

 # LangChain: Summarize Text from YouTube or Website

 This Streamlit application allows users to summarize text content from YouTube videos or websites using LangChain and the Groq API.
-The app leverages the power of the Llama-3.3-70B-SpecDec model to generate concise summaries of the provided content.
+The app leverages the open-source Llama-3.3-70B-SpecDec model to generate concise summaries of the provided content.

 ## Features